emit-js/view/README.md

 ## SSR

-When attaching to an element that already exists and has content, only the `update` function is called.
+If an element already exists and has content, the `update` function is called instead of the inital `render`.

 The [emit argument](https://github.com/dot-event/dot-event2#emit-argument) to the `update` function includes an `ssr: true` option when in SSR mode.